ShizhenYang2002/CMPINF0010_Lab06/README.md

 and
 Alli Batell (alb594@pitt.edu).

 This code takes your name and age input and gives it back to you in sentence form.
+It will also tell you what you can do in your age.